leo-project/leofs/docs/admin/settings/environment_config.md

 # Environment Config Files
 ## Overview

-Starting from version 1.3.3, some environment variables used by launch scripts can be redefined in "environment" config files.
+Starting from v1.3.3, some environment variables used by launch scripts can be redefined in **"environment config files"**.
 They have shell syntax and are read by launch scripts.

 **[Environment Files]**